top of page

 Portfolio (60%)

-· Students will undertake a series of workshops to develop, build on and refine their current skill set as well as being introduced to new materials and techniques.
+• Students will undertake a series of workshops to develop, build on and refine their current skill set as well as being introduced to new materials and techniques.
 Year 12 begins with a series of mini projects.
 The projects are based around portraiture, painting, sculpture, collage, mixed media and printing.
 Students will explore threshold concepts adjacently to this to discover who they are as individual Artists.
-Students will then progress onto creating their own Personal Investigation further on in the year which will run through until January of Year 13.

 Externally Set Assignment (40%)

-· Externally set assignment.
+• Externally set assignment.
 Students will have a variety of themes to choose from and will create a developed self-directed project based on one of those themes.
+Students will sit a 15 hour exam over three days to create their final piece for their externally set assignment.

-Eduqas: A Level Photography
+Eduqas A Level Photography

 Portfolio (60%)

-· Students will undertake a series of workshops that go back to basics.
-They will initially focus on the Language of Photography to support this.
-Then, Students go onto looking at further mini projects; from exploring the mundane to typologies to fashion and also film.
-They will learn a wide variety of skills.
-These include camera techniques, Photoshop, moving image, digital and paper manipulation and studio lighting to name a few.
-Students will then progress later in the year onto creating their own Personal Investigation.
-They have the option to do this as an AS course or to do the full A Level.
+Students will undertake a series of workshops that go back basics.
+They will initially focus on the ‘Language of Photography’ to support this.
+Then, students will look at further mini projects; from exploring the mundane to typologies to fashion and also film.
+A wide variety of skills will be explored including camera techniques, Photoshop, moving image, digital and paper manipulation and studio lighting.
+Students will the progress on to create their own ‘personal investigation’.

 Externally Set Assignment (40%)

-· Externally set assignment.
 Students will have a variety of themes to choose from and will create a developed self-directed project based on one of those themes.
+Students will sit a 15-hour exam over three days to create their final piece for their externally set assignment.
+There is the option to take this subject as an AS Level or a full A Level course.

 DSC_4133_web_edited_edited.jpg